mattbillard/angular2-vs-react-vs-vue/README.md

 - **A complete solution**
 - **Class syntax:** makes the code very well organized
 - **TypeScript**
-- **Huge build:** Angular2's production build is 3 to 5 times as big as the other solutions!

 #### Cons
 There seem to be a lot of negatives.
 Far too much changed between Angular1 and 2.
 The HTML templating syntax was the least of it.
 They added TypeScript, both SystemJS and Webpack, Rx.js, and replaced promises with observables.
 The learning curve is very heavy.
 Also, because Angular has it's own special version of everything (e.g. $http, $q, etc) it is extremely difficult to migrate existing projects.
 Everything needs to be rewritten.
 - **Too much has changed**
 - **Very steep learning curve**
 - **It's not plain JS:** difficult to migrate to other frameworks or upgrade to Angular2
-- **Somewhat verbose:** every file needs tons of import statments
+- **Somewhat verbose:** every file needs tons of import statements
 - **Angular2 syntax:** not as simple as Angular1. ng-____ was so much simpler.
 - **TypeScript**
 - **Errors aren't helpful at all**
+- **Huge build:** Angular2's production build is 3 to 5 times as big as the other solutions!

 ### React+Redux